adoante/dotfiles/README.md

 These are my dotfiles specific to [Omarchy](https://omarchy.org)

-Install scripts use Omarchy install scripts for example:
+Install scripts use Omarchy utils for example:

 ```bash
 omarchy-theme-set "vague-ado"